laradicp/laradicp.github.io/_pages/personal.md

   - /personal.html
 ---

-I was born in João Pessoa, where the easternmost point of the continental Americas is located at.
-For that reason, it is also known as "the city where the sun rises first".
+I am Brazilian, born in João Pessoa, where the easternmost point of the continental Americas is located at.
+For this reason, it is also known as "the city where the sun rises first".
 Here, we have beautiful beaches, a hot weather, and great food.

 Alongside my parents, I have three sisters and three nieces.
 Being surrounded by women, including really young ones, fuels my passion to work towards a fairer world for us, especially in tech.